Mr-Ryzen-dev/Mr-Ryzen-dev/README.md

 <h1 align="center"> 🗒️ About Me: </h1>

 - I'm a backend developer from Saint-Petersburg
-- In my free time i love contributing to open source projects and playing video games
+- In my free time, i love contributing to open source projects and create games and movies with my team in blender and Unreal engine 5
 <h2 align="center"> 🌐 Connect with me </h2>

 <p align="center">